 While it may seem like an easy dish to prepare at first glance, it does require good technique and a few tricks to make delicious mashed potatoes every time.

 You might like: Delicious Baked Salmon with Potatoes and Vegetables

 Are your mashed potatoes not turning out as well as you’d hoped?
-If you’ve ever tried and failed to produce the best mashed potatoes with a creamy, smooth texture, we invite you to try the following 10 tips for perfect mashed potatoes.
+If you’ve ever tried and failed to produce delicious mashed potatoes with a creamy, smooth texture, we invite you to try the following 10 tips for perfect mashed potatoes.

-Potatoes that have been cut at different sizes will cook at different speeds, meaning that the larger pieces will take longer than the smaller ones.
-That means your mashed final product won’t be as consistent as it would if you chopped your potatoes to equal size.
-Try to cut them into small pieces to ensure they cook simultaneously and have a good consistency.
+Potatoes cut into different sizes will cook at different speeds, meaning that the larger pieces will take longer than the smaller ones.
+That means your final mashed product won’t be as consistent as if you had chopped your potatoes uniformly.

 Remove excess moisture